numdes/ndev/README.md

 # ndev

-Set of tools that helps to manage development lifecycle.
-This set contains tools for:
+ndev is an ultimate tool to manage development lifecycle.

 - [managing releases](#release-management)
 - _work in progress..._